 Around 8:00 a.m. the next morning – August 1, 1999 – and at the same time Tracie’s mother reported her missing, police found J.B.’s car along Herring Avenue in Ozark.
 The car was muddy, the driver’s side window was partially down, and the doors were locked.
-Despite filling the gas tank the day before, the tank was almost empty.
-There were no signs of a forced entry into the vehicle.
-J.B.’s driver’s license was on the dash and both girls’ purses were still inside the car, along with some money.
-Robbery was ruled out as motive.
-The only known missing item was J.B’s key chain, which held her car and other keys.
-The key chain had white blocks with black letters the spelled out “HARD2GET.”
+The tank was almost empty despite filling the gas tank the day before.
+There were no signs of forced entry into the vehicle.
+J.B.’s driver’s license was on the dash, and both girls’ purses were still inside the car, along with some money.
+Robbery was ruled out as a motive.
+The only known missing item was J.B.’s key chain, which held her car and other keys.
+The key chain had white blocks with black letters spelled out “HARD2GET.”
 It has never been found.

 A palm print was recovered from the trunk lid, but a match has never been made.

-SIX HOURS later, police finally realized they could open the trunk of the car with an interior latch without needing the trunk key or a locksmith.
+SIX HOURS later, police finally realized they could open the car’s trunk with an interior latch without needing the trunk key or a locksmith.
 When police opened the trunk, the bodies of the two girls were inside.
-Both had been shot to death – Tracie in the temple; J.B. in the right cheek.
+Both had been shot to death – Tracie in the temple, J.B. in the right cheek.
 A 9mm shell casing laid precariously on Tracie’s leg.

-An autopsy showed no signs of rape, but traces of semen were found on J.B.’s bra and panties.
+An autopsy showed no signs of rape, but traces of seminal fluid were found on J.B.’s bra and panties.
 However, no DNA match was ever made.
 The girls had no alcohol or drugs in their bodies.

 Some evidence in the trunk led police to believe the girls were shot in the trunk.
-However, they are still unsure exactly where the murders actually occurred – on Herring Avenue or somewhere else.
+However, they are still unsure exactly where the murders occurred – on Herring Avenue or elsewhere.

 More than 50 state and county investigators worked the case in a city with just 45 officers on its force.

-An FBI suspect profiler was brought in.
-But the profile revealed nothing dramatic – the killer most likely was a young male who could be described as a loner.
+An FBI profiler was brought in, but the profile revealed nothing dramatic – the killer most likely was a young male who could be described as a loner.

-On the night of July 31, 1999, at the same time Tracie Hawlett called her mother from the pay phone at Big/Little Store, Johnny William Barrentine, 28, told his wife he was going out to buy milk for their two-year-old son.
+On the night of July 31, 1999, when Tracie Hawlett called her mother from the pay phone at Big/Little Store, Johnny William Barrentine, 28, told his wife he was going out to buy milk for their two-year-old son.